robinhood-suite/robinhood4/doc/internals.rst

 associated with it.

-It is a structure that represents the most common metadata attributes (name, size, owner, ...) of an entry (file, directory, symlink, ...) in a POSIX filesystem.
+It is a structure that represents the most common metadata attributes (name, size, owner, ...) of an entry (file, directory, symlink, ...) in a POSIX or Lustre filesystem.
 An fsentry is also able to hold structured extended attributes.

 Each fsentry is uniquely identified by an ID.